jumeneguete/repo-provas/README.md

 ### 🔹🔹About

-This is an web application where people can send a old exam and search for old exams by teacher or by subject.
+This is a web application where people can send a old exam and search for old exams by teacher or by subject.
 Below are the implemented features:

 - Exam search by Subject
 - Exam search by Teacher